 What Should I Do When I’m Partially at Fault for an Accident

 Gaining compensation after an accident is something you might look forward to, but what if you’re partially at fault for the accident that caused your injuries?
-While the outcome does vary by the type of accident and the state you’re in, there are a few things you should do.
+While you should call an experienced car accident lawyer, the outcome does vary by the type of accident and the state you’re in.
+Here are a few things you should do.

-After an accident, you might feel inclined to spill the details to a responding officer, a friend, a witness or someone else, but that’s not a great idea.
+After an accident, you might feel inclined to spill the details to a responding officer, a friend, a witness, or someone else.
+But that’s not a great idea.
+And by all means, do not mention your accident on any type of social media!
 Even if you feel that you played a role in causing the accident, you should keep the details to yourself until you can speak with a Car Accident lawyer.
-Don’t admit fault, don’t take responsibility and don’t apologize for your role.
-Anything you say can be used against you and it’s possible the court will find responsibility with another party if you keep quiet for the time being.
+Don’t admit fault, don’t take responsibility, and don’t apologize for your role.
+Anything you say can be used against you and it’s possible the court will rightly find responsibility with another party if you keep quiet for the time being.

 Keeping the details for your attorney’s ears only doesn’t mean you should lie about what happened.
 You may need to provide a statement to a police officer and that’s OK.
 Give the facts about what happened, but hold your emotions in check and be careful about how you say it.